bbc/tams/README.md

 The `sample_offset` and `sample_count` approach can be applied using FFmpeg's `-ss` and `-t` options (after converting them into durations), and the resulting output timeline produced by setting `-output_ts_offset` to the start of the segment.
 Note however that for this to be frame-accurate in codecs using temporal re-ordering, the input must be transcoded.
-For example for object Y05 in Flow Z above:
+For example for Media Object Y05 in Flow Z above:

 ```bash
 ffmpeg -i segment -ss 0.3 -t 0.5 -output_ts_offset 3.5 -muxpreload 0 -muxdelay 0 \